-The carrying amounts of the Group's property, plant O and equipment (PPE) and intangible assets (IA) in were \$217.3 million (2021: \$228.6 million) and P \$4.4 million (2021: \$4.7 million) respectively, which represents 33.0% (2021: 33.4%) and 0.7% (2021: • 0.7%) of the Group's total assets as at 31 December 2022 respectively.
+During the financial year, the Group reversed impairment of property, plant and equipment (PPE) amounting to \$0.2 million (2022: Nil).
+The carrying amounts of the Group's PPE and intangible assets (IA) were \$203.5 million (2022: \$217.3 million) and \$4.2 million (2022: \$4.4 million) respectively, which represents 31.4% (2022: 33.0%) and 0.6% (2022: 0.7%) of the Group's total assets as at 31 December 2023 respectively.

-During the financial year, certain entities within the group are in loss making positions.
+During the financial year, certain entities within the • group are in loss making positions.
 Management found this to represent an impairment indicator on the PPE and IA.
 When there are indicators of impairment noted in a business segment or cash generating units (CGUs), the Group will perform an impairment assessment by estimating the recoverable amount of the PPE and IA based on the higher of the value-in-use (VIU) and the fair value less costs to sell.
-The VIU is the discounted future cash flows expected to be generated from the business segment.
+The VIU is the discounted future cash flows • expected to be generated from the business segment.
 The discounted future cash flows is derived from profit forecasts which include key assumptions such as sales growth rates and gross profit margins for the forecast period, and discount rate.